 6.54.2 Guidance to language users

+Follow the guidelines of TR 24772-1 clause 6.54.5.

 Eliminate to the extent possible any reliance on implementation-defined behaviour from programs in order to increase portability.
 Even programs that are specifically intended for a particular implementation may in the future be ported to another environment or sections reused for future implementations.

 6.55 Deprecated Language Features [MEM]